mcci-catena/Catena-Sketches/catena4551_test01/README.md

 Some background: with LoRaWAN, you have to create a project on your target network, and then register your device with that project.

 Somewhat confusingly, the LoRaWAN specification uses the word "application" to refer to the group of devices in a project.
 We will therefore follow that convention.
-It's likely that your network provider follows taht convention too.
+It's likely that your network provider follows that convention too.

 We'll be setting up the device for "over the air authentication" (or OTAA).